dougeby/IntuneDocs/intune/network-access-control-integrate.md

 NAC works with conditional access to provide access control decisions.

-- See [common ways to use conditional access with Intune](conditional-access-intune-common-ways-use.md) for more details.
+- See [Common ways to use conditional access with Intune](conditional-access-intune-common-ways-use.md) for more details.

 ## How the NAC integration works